 This keto lemon cake is so moist and has the perfect texture of a pound cake.
 It has a light lemony flavor from lemon extract and lemon zest and is a delicious low carb treat!

-This cake is an adaption of the recipe I tried from Nicole Burgess’ you tube channel.
-I had originally made this cake with lots of coconut since that is my favorite.
+This cake is an adaption of the recipe I tried from Nicole Burgess' you tube channel.
+I had originally made this delicious Low Carb Coconut Pound Cake because I am obsessed with coconut.
 Lemon is a wonderful flavor to add to any cake and you can add as much or as little lemon extract and zest as you like.